Onix-Systems/nest-js-boilerplate/README.md

 @Auth()
 ```

-_Note: before use it for sql database, you must run migrations._
+_Note: before using it with sql databases, you must run migrations._

 ### Serialization
-Implementing `@Serialize` decorator will start process before objects are returned in a network response
+Use `@Serialize` decorator to process the objects before they are returned in the network response
 Example:

 ```typescript
  @Serialize(UserResponseDto)
 ```
-use Exclude decorator to exclude properties from serialization
+use `@Exclude` decorator to exclude properties from serialization
 ```typescript
   @Exclude()
   password: string = '';